-4.11.3.1 On receiving an application for transfer from a certificate holder who holds a certificate with an accredited CAB, the succeeding CAB shall:
+4.11.3.1 When an application for transfer from a certificate holder who holds a certificate with an accredited CAB is received, the succeeding CAB shall:

 For CoC

 - a.
 For a CoC client, request from the current CAB: - i.
 The latest audit report. - Any other relevant information related to the certificate holder's conformity with MSC requirements.